 We were without power for close to a week.

-But thankfully I had started storing water and it was enough to carry us and our animals through for that time period.
+Thankfully I had started storing water and it was enough to carry us and our animals through for that time period.

 Yet, what if the next catastrophe left us even longer without power?
 For us, no power means no water.